 4. Interactive Brokers

 Interactive Brokers is a premium broker for US traders who seek professional-grade tools and access to a wide range of markets.
-Known for its Trader Workstation (TWS) platform, Interactive Brokers offers an extensive suite of advanced analytics, real-time data, and customization options, making it a favorite for experienced traders.
+Known for its Trader Workstation (TWS) platform, Interactive Brokers offers an extensive suite of advanced analytics, real-time data, and customisation options, making it a favourite for experienced traders.
 Its ability to integrate with various assets, including stocks, options, and futures, gives traders unparalleled flexibility in building their portfolios alongside forex.

 Feature | Information |